 The intricacy of the subject matter is mirrored in the work’s technique.
 Types of metal are treated with various acids in different levels of strength, as well as other chemicals, to undergo an accelerated process of oxidisation.
 Furthermore, some canvases are stored outside of the studio to get exposed to the elements.

 The inherent beauty of the works at first glance is deceiving and almost plays with similarities to the multistable perceptual phenomena.
-When one first encounters the images, the visual story they tell will immediately be altered after the corresponding text is read and their true intend becomes clear.
+When one first encounters the images, the visual story they tell will immediately be altered after their true intend becomes clear.